Verhaeg/pydantic-settings/docs/index.md

     Check the [Environment variable names documentation](#environment-variable-names) for more information.

+> [!NOTE]
+> When using sub models, they should inherit from `pydantic.BaseModel` to prevent they from loading env directly and from working as the main BaseSettings model.
+Using BaseSettings classes as sub classes can lead to unexpected behaviour

 ## Environment variable names

 By default, the environment variable name is the same as the field name.